 News for applicants

-OCTOBER/NOVEMBER Funding Round The final funding round for 2023 was completed following the MPPT Trust Board meeting on the 23rd of November and applicants advised of outcomes the same day.
-Trustees considered 51 applications and approved 20 grants-in-aid (totaling $204,000).
-Thirteen of 32 Project and Equipment applications were approved for funding.
-Overall, the quality of the P&E applications was high and for this funding round the cutoff score was higher than for previous rounds this year, in part due to most applicants requesting the maximum ($25,000) with these requests competing for a limited funding pool imposed by reduced investment income, but also due to a decision by the trustees to increase the amounts of grants-in-aid for the higher scoring applications.
+June/July Funding Round The second funding round for 2024 was completed on the 18th of July at the mid-year meeting of the MPPT Trust Board and applicants were advised of outcomes the following day.
+Trustees considered 95 applications and approved 45 grants-in-aid (totalling $234,180).
+Fifteen of 27 Project and Equipment, 27 of 63 Travel, and 3 of 5 Conference Support applications were approved for funding.
+Overall, the quality of the P&E applications was again high, with the cutoff score similar to the April funding round, and with scores for both rounds higher than for previous rounds in 2023.
+This was partly due to most applicants requesting the maximum ($25,000), with requests competing for limited funds due to lower-than-expected investment income, and partly due to a decision by the trustees late last year to increase the award amounts for the higher scoring applications.
 The trustees see this as encouraging the best of science where good ideas and approaches increase the likelihood of outcomes that advance understanding.

 As previously advised, please note that if you have a previous grant for which a report is outstanding, you will not be able to access the application templates or submit through the portal until the report is submitted.
 If a report is outstanding, you will see a notification when you log in to your dashboard.
 Note that submission of a report is sufficient to proceed; approval of the report by your institution is not required for you to continue with your new application.